GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/SoloEvent.rst

 ==================== ======= ======== =================================================================================================================================================================
 beginTime            real64  0        Start time of this event.
 endTime              real64  1e+100   End time of this event.
+finalDtStretch       real64  1        Allow the final dt request for this event to grow by this percentage to match the endTime exactly.
 forceDt              real64  -1       While active, this event will request this timestep value (ignoring any children/targets requests).
 maxEventDt           real64  -1       While active, this event will request a timestep <= this value (depending upon any child/target requests).
 name                 string  required A name is required for any non-unique nodes